Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 ## Entry #4

+In this fourth entry I simulated being a level one security operations center (SOC) analyst at a financial services company, that received an alert about a suspicious file being downloaded on an employee's computer.

-The fourth entry scenario is described as such:
+The scenario is described as such:

 "You are a level one security operations center (SOC) analyst at a financial services company.
 You have received an alert about a suspicious file being downloaded on an employee's computer.

 You investigate this alert and discover that the employee received an email containing an attachment.
 The attachment was a password-protected spreadsheet file.
 The spreadsheet's password was provided in the email.
 The employee downloaded the file, then entered the password to open the file.
 When the employee opened the file, a malicious payload was then executed on their computer.

-You retrieve the malicious file and create a `SHA256` hash of the file.
+You retrieve the malicious file and create a SHA256 hash of the file.
 You might recall from a previous course that a hash function is an algorithm that produces a code that can't be decrypted.
 Hashing is a cryptographic method used to uniquely identify malware, acting as the file's unique fingerprint.

 Now that you have the file hash, you will use VirusTotal to uncover additional IoCs that are associated with the file."

-This is my documentation of the activity:
+This is my documentation of the hands-on lab:

 "